HutanshSharma/Infix-Expression-Calculator/README.md

-# Infix-Expression-Calculator
-This is a GUI-based infix expression calculator built with Python and PyQt that evaluates mathematical expressions using proper BODMAS/PEMDAS rules.
-It features a custom stack-based parser capable of handling positive and negative numbers, parentheses, and operator precedence—including support for unary minus.
+🧮 Infix Expression Calculator using Python, PyQt, and Stack-Based Evaluation This is a GUI-based calculator application built with Python and PyQt, capable of evaluating complex infix mathematical expressions with full support for operator precedence, parentheses, and unary operations.

+The core of the calculator uses a custom stack-based expression parser that implements BODMAS/PEMDAS logic to correctly evaluate the order of operations.
+It also differentiates between positive and negative numbers, handles unary minus (e.g., -5 + 3), and supports nested parentheses and exponentiation.

+✨ Features
+✅ Infix expression parsing (e.g., 3 + 4 * (2 - 1)^2)

+✅ Full BODMAS support (brackets, orders, division, multiplication, addition, subtraction)

+✅ Handles unary minus and negative numbers correctly

+✅ Supports exponentiation (^)

+✅ Clean and intuitive PyQt GUI

+✅ Real-time input and output display

+🛠️ Technologies Used
+Python – Core logic and scripting

+PyQt5/PyQt6 – GUI design and event handling

+Stack-based Evaluation Algorithm – For parsing and calculating expressions